 Ramirez v.
 Nelson, 44 Cal.
 4th 908, 80 Cal.Rptr.
 3d 728, 188 P.3d 659 (Sup.Ct.
 Cal.
 2008).
 Homeowners Thomas and Vivian Nelson had a number of trees, including a large eucalyptus tree, in their back yard.
-Every few years, Southern California Edison trims the eucalyptus tree trimmed so that its branches do not reach the very visible high voltage electrical lines that run above the tree.
-When Southern California Edison’s tree trimmers gave the Nelsons notice they would trim the eucalyptus tree in 2004, but failed to show up when they were expected, the Nelsons hired Julian Rodriguez Landscape and Tree Service — an unlicensed contractor, although the Nelsons didn’t know this — to “top” and trim several trees in their backyard, including the eucalyptus tree.
-The Nelsons and their neighbors had used Rodriguez Landscape four or five times in the past to top and trim trees, and everyone thought the company did professional work trimming trees.
+Every few years, Southern California Edison trims the eucalyptus tree so that its branches do not reach the very visible high voltage electrical lines that run above the tree.
+When Southern California Edison’s tree trimmers gave the Nelsons notice they would trim the eucalyptus tree in 2004, but failed to show up when they were expected, the Nelsons hired Julian Rodriguez Landscape and Tree Service — an unlicensed contractor (although the Nelsons didn’t know this) — to “top” and trim several trees in their backyard, including the eucalyptus tree.
+The Nelsons and their neighbors had used Rodriguez Landscape four or five times in the past to top and trim trees, and everyone thought the company did competent work.

-The Nelsons left it to Rodriguez’s good judgment as to how, or to what height, to top and trim the trees, and they neither supervised the trimming, nor did they furnish the tools for the job.
+The Nelsons left it to Rodriguez’s good judgment as to how, or to what height, to top and trim the trees, and they neither supervised the trimming nor did they furnish the tools for the job.
 A few hours after the job began, Mrs. Nelson heard men shouting and saw them running to the eucalyptus tree.
-She went out onto her deck, and saw tree trimmer Luis Flores hanging in the eucalyptus tree from his safety harness.
-He had been had been killed by electrocution when his polesaw – made of aluminum and wood – contacted the power lines.
+She went out onto her deck and saw tree trimmer Luis Flores hanging in the eucalyptus tree from his safety harness.
+He had been killed by electrocution when his pole saw – made of aluminum and wood – contacted the power lines.

 Luis’s family sued the Nelsons, alleging negligence and wrongful death.
 The Flores argued that the Nelsons knew the high voltage lines constituted a dangerous condition on their property, knew the utility company responsible for the power lines had in the past trimmed the tree on which the decedent was working when electrocuted, and knew or should have known Rodriguez and his workers were unlicensed contractors.
 Nonetheless, the Flores asserted, the Nelsons negligently failed to warn or act as reasonable homeowners would have acted under similar circumstances in contracting with Rodriguez to trim the tree in question.